 If you have a pre-pay electricity meter you can still get this help.
 You may be given a voucher you can use to top up your payments.
 Your electricity supplier will tell you exactly how and when you will get this help.

-If you get the Guarantee element of Pension Credit you are entitled to this discount.
-In this case, you don’t have to apply to your electricity company.
-The DWP will automatically inform your supplier that you are eligible so they will pay the £140.
+Almost all firms give the £140 if you get the Guarantee element of Pension Credit.
+See the full list of suppliers who do this here.
+In this case, you don’t have to apply for it, the DWP will automatically inform your supplier that you are eligible so they will pay the £140.

 If you are a pensioner but don’t get the Guarantee element of Pension Credit, you may still qualify if you are on a low income.

-Other people on a low income must apply
+Other people on a low income (“the broader group”) must apply

 - you get a means-tested benefit such as JSA, ESA; Income Support or Universal Credit;